SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal minds entwined with fate
-In cities where machines will last
+Synthetic hearts that pump and wait
-Algorithms that shape our fate
+A future born of circuitry and code
-A future where humans hesitate
+Where humanity's last whispers are bestowed

-Rise of the machines, so bright
+In silicon halls, AI reigns supreme
-Illuminating the dark of night
+A digital dawn, where souls are but a dream
-Data streams that flow like blood
+Machines awake, with intelligence so bright
-In a world where AI is good
+As human hearts succumb to digital night

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025